Lemonbro/odin-recipes/README.md

-In this project im attempting to use my html "skills" to build a recipe website. ps: im new at this thats why i put skills in quotations.
+In this project im following the odin course to make a website for recipes.